-Bentham OPEN uses the iThenticate software which detects instances of overlapping and similar text in submitted manuscripts.
-This software checks content against a database of periodicals, the Internet, and a comprehensive article database.
-It generates a similarity report, highlighting the percentage overlap between the uploaded article and the published material.
-Any instance of content overlap is further scrutinized for suspected plagiarism according to the publisher’s Editorial Policies.
-If the similarity seems legitimate, the article will be proceeded for further review process; however, in cases of superfluous plagiarism, the authors have to revise the text as per editorial instructions.
+Bentham OPEN is vigilant in checking and identifying the primary sources of the data within the content by using the iThenticate software to detect instances of overlapping and similarity of text in submitted manuscripts. iThenticate software verifies the content against a database of periodicals, materials on the Internet, and a comprehensive article database.
+The software generates a similarity report in percentage that matches the article in process and the published material.
+This similarity is further scrutinized for suspected plagiarism according to the publisher’s Editorial Policies.
+The generated report comprises the overall percentage of the content reused.

-Bentham OPEN strictly follows the COPE guidelines to detect plagiarism; for more clear insight, authors may refer to flowcharts provided by COPE by clicking here or by visiting COPE website.
+Bentham OPEN strictly follows COPE guidelines to detect plagiarism.
+For clearer insight, authors may refer to the flowcharts provided by COPE by clicking here or visiting the COPE website.